 4.3.
 Charting and Timeframes

-MetaTrader 4 offers a basic but effective range of nine timeframes, from one-minute to monthly charts.
-MT5, however, significantly expands on this with 21 different timeframes.
-This wider range includes more granular intervals like 2-minute and 8-hour charts, giving traders greater flexibility to analyze price movements across various time periods.
+MT5, however, is structurally designed for deeper analysis.
+As detailed in the MetaTrader 5 Help guide, the platform significantly expands this to 21 different timeframes.
+This wider range includes highly requested granular intervals like 2-minute, 3-hour, and 8-hour charts, giving traders greater flexibility to analyze price movements across various time periods.

 4.4.
 Technical Tools